Julien6431/Target-Shapley-effects/README.md

 The folder "shapley_estimators" contains the algorithms used the estimation of the target Shapley effects.
 The main functions can be found in the file "ROSA_shapley_effects.py".
 Estimators without and with importance sampling in both geven-model and given-data frameworks are implemented.

 The folder "numerical_tests" contains the implementation of the test cases from the article as well as the corresponding data.
+These files illustrate how to use the algorithms.

 ## Requirements